Equinox 2025: What Is an Equinox?

 Does an equinox always align with a Full Moon?

 These two events are close, but it’s not always a perfect match.
-The closest Full Moon to the fall equinox is called the Harvest Moon.
+In 2025, the closest Full Moon to the March equinox will occur on March 14.
+It is known as the Worm Moon in the Northern Hemisphere.
+The closest Full Moon to the September equinox will occur on October 7.
+It is traditionally called the Harvest Moon in the Northern Hemisphere.

 Are day and night equal at the equinox?